Skip to main content

 The bottom line

-Personalized nutrition isn't a fad — it's the logical application of what we now know about genetic variation.
+Personalized nutrition isn't a fad; it's the logical application of what we now know about genetic variation.
 General guidelines are fine starting points, but they can't account for your individual biochemistry.
-When you know how your body actually processes nutrients, you can stop guessing and start optimizing.
+When you know how your body actually processes nutrients, you can stop guessing and start optimizing, which is exactly what the Macronutrient Optimization section of your Mosaic report is for.